valerio-oliveira/dataops-trail/README.md

 ## Deployment

-Make sure you have created the "variables.auto.tfvars" file, just as described in the topic above, before you run the deployment.
+Make sure you have created the "variables.auto.tfvars" file as described in the topic above before you run the deployment.

-Tu run both Infra provisioning with Terraform and Software provisioning with Ansible:
+### The simple way

+Use the following Python scripts to make the deployment easier.

+Tu deploy the application and get it runnning:

 ```bash
 puthon3 run_deploy.py